Chardonneaur/QueryQuest/README.md

 # QueryQuest

-QueryQuest is an open-source web application that empowers Matomo users to ask questions about their analytics data and receive customized reports in response.
-Our app leverages the Matomo API to query and extract data based on user-defined parameters, making it easy for users to gain insights into their website traffic, user behavior, and other key metrics.
+QueryQuest is an open-source web application that empowers Matomo users to custom reports based on the Live method API.

-## Version 1: Fetching Raw Data
+## Version 1: Custom reports

-The first version of QueryQuest focuses on fetching raw data from Matomo and presenting it to the user in a clear and concise format.
-With QueryQuest v1, users can:
+The first version of QueryQuest focuses on creating a custom report based on a json sample dataset.

-* Get a customize and general datafeed
-* Customize the data range and other parameters for their queries
-* Receive accurate and up-to-date raw data in response to their queries

 ## Future Plans

 In future versions of QueryQuest, we plan to add features such as:

-* LLM Mistral AI
+- Querying a specific datafeed
+- Ask Mistral AI to make recommendations based on the data.

 ## Contributing